 As is customary for such a unique interdisciplinary event, Healthy City Design 2021 will feature a wide range of congress streams, in addition to this year’s plenary theme of ‘Back from the brink: Designing for climate, community and social value’.

+HCD 2021 International Congress & Exhibition is a global forum for the exchange of knowledge on the research, policy and practice of designing healthy and sustainable cities and communities.
 Attendees will develop their knowledge of the political, social and economic context, new policy directions, emerging practice, latest research findings, and skills and core competencies in designing, planning and commissioning city services, technology, infrastructure and real estate that improve people and planetary health.

-Who should submit a paper and attend?
+Who should attend?

 The Healthy City Design International Congress & Exhibition attracts the world’s leading interdisciplinary policy thinkers, researchers and practitioners.
 The congress will be of interest to: